india-ultimate/the-huddle/content/issue-013/_index.md

-Young, athletic, inexperienced players can be taught 1-on-1 defense, at least at a cursory level, very quickly.
-"Stay close to your person" or "run hard, get your hand on the disc" work very well for simple defensive skills.
+Young, athletic, inexperienced players can be taught 1-on-1 defense, at least at a cursory level, very quickly. \"Stay close to your person\" or
+\"run hard, get your hand on the disc\" work very well for simple defensive skills.

 However, team defense (poaching, switching, zone) can be harder to